What is legal advocacy?

 If you are interested in reaching out to Oregon Law Center/Legal Aid (OLC), click here or call them at: (541) 485-1017.

-If you are interested in reaching out to the Domestic Violence Clinic (DVC), click here or call them at: (541) 346-8555.
+If you are interested in reaching out to the Civil Justice Clinic (aka Domestic Violence Clinic or DVC), click here or call them at: (541) 346-8555.

 How do I contact SASS about accompaniment?

-Please call our business line at (541) 484-9791 to speak with our legal advocate about scheduling a court accompaniment.
+Please call our business line at (541) 484-9791 to speak with an advocate about scheduling court accompaniment.
 Our business line is operational M-F from 9am-5pm.
 Please leave a voicemail if you are calling outside of business hours.
-We recommend contacting the legal advocate at least a week in advance for court accompaniment.
+We recommend contacting us at least one week in advance for court accompaniment.

-Reminder: the SASS legal advocate is not an attorney in any capacity, cannot give legal advice, and cannot represent you in court.
-The SASS legal advocate’s role is to support you, your choices, and provide resources.
+Reminder: SASS advocates are not attorneys, cannot give legal advice, and cannot represent you in court.
+A SASS advocate’s role is to provide emotional support to you during the process, support your choices, and offer resources.